 IT GOT HISSY - Also easy.
 This is again a common tube symptom.
 You could swap tubes to find the culprit but an educated guess is OK too.
 Generally the first tube in the path is the one with the most gain and dealing with the softest signals.
-The usual suspect is the shorter tubes - the 6072A in the preamp and the 5814A in the EQ.
+The usual suspect is the shorter tubes - the 12AX7 in the preamp or EQ.
 You may find that you need to choose the quietest tube out of several of that type - like we do at the factory.